Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map

 We can now define the Picard $\i$-groupoid of an $\bE_1$ object in $\Pr^\L$.

-\begin{definition} Let $\R$ be an $\cS$-algebra in $\Pr^\L$.
-Then $\Pic(\R)$ is the maximal grouplike $\i$-groupoid inside of the monoidal $\i$-category $\R^{\times}$.
+\begin{definition} Let $\R$ be an $\spectra$-algebra in $\Pr^\L$.
+Then $\Pic(\R)$ is the maximal grouplike $\i$-groupoid $(\R^{\times})^{\htp}$ inside of the monoidal $\i$-category $\R^{\times}$.
 When $\R=\Mod_R$ for an $\bE_n$-ring spectrum $R$, $n>1$, we typically write $\Pic_R$ in place of $\Pic(\R)$. \end{definition}

-\begin{remark} In fact, we can perform this construction in either order.
+When applied to the category of modules over a commutative ring spectrum $R$, definition~\ref{defn:pic} recovers the usual construction of the Picard group.
+In fact, we can perform this construction in either order.
 First, given $\R$, pass to the full $\i$-subcategory $\R^{\times}$ of invertible objects in $\R$, and then take the maximal $\i$-groupoid in $\R^{\times}$.
-Equivalently, given $\R$, pass to the maximal $\i$-groupoid $\R_{\textrm{iso}}$ contained in $\R$, then pass to the largest grouplike object inside $\R_{\textrm{iso}}$. \end{remark}
+Equivalently, given $\R$, pass to the maximal $\i$-groupoid $\R^{\htp}$ contained in $\R$, then pass to the largest grouplike object inside $\R^{\htp}$.

 Furthermore, if $\R$ is a closed symmetric monoidal stable $\i$-category, we can characterize $\Pic(\R)$ as a subspace of the subcategory of dualizable objects in $\R$.
 (See for example \cite[\S 2]{maypic} for an excellent discussion of this perspective on the level of homotopy categories.)

-\begin{lemma} When $\R$ is a closed symmetric monoidal stable $\i$-category with unit $1$, the inverse of $X \in \Pic(\R)$ is the functional dual $F_{\R}(X,1)$. \end{lemma}

-\begin{proof} The equivalences witnessing the invertibility of $X$ are duality data; this follows from \cite[2.9]{maypic} since $\i$-categorical duality can be detected on the homotopy category. \end{proof}

-\begin{remark} It is not difficult to extend the description of equation~\ref{eqn:pic} and lemma~\ref{lem:picdual} to the situation when $\R$ has weaker monoidal structures, but to state the results requires a discussion of duality in these settings which we do not wish to pursue herein. \end{remark}
+In this case, the inverse of $X \in \Pic(\R)$ is the functional dual $F_{\R}(X,1)$.
+The point is that the equivalences witnessing the invertibility of $X$ are duality data; this follows from \cite[2.9]{maypic} since $\i$-categorical duality can be detected on the homotopy category.
+It is not difficult to extend the description of equation~\ref{eqn:pic} and the inverse to the situation when $\R$ has weaker monoidal structures, but to state the results requires a discussion of duality in these settings which we do not wish to pursue herein.

 In order to obtain a multiplicative structure, we would like to describe $\Pic(\aR)$ more explicitly as part of an adjunction.
 To make this precise, we first need the following result which allows us to control the size of the Picard group.